CLOSE X

 Trustees

 The choice of holding structure can have a significant impact on tax liabilities from acquisition through to ultimate disposal of UK residential property.
-It pays to take the time to get the position right up front.
+It pays to take the time to seek advice to get the tax position established correctly from the beginning.

 Separate considerations apply where a residential property is held for development purposes.
 These are outside the scope of this guide.